Ken Rolston

 Ken Rolston is an American computer game and role-playing game designer best known for his work with West End Games and on the computer game series The Elder Scrolls.
-In February 2007, he elected to join the staff of computer games company Big Huge Games to create a new role-playing game.

 Tabletop role-playing games

 Ken Rolston began working as a professional games designer in 1982.
 Rolston spent twelve years as an award-winning designer of tabletop role-playing games.
 His credits include games and supplements for Paranoia, RuneQuest, Warhammer Fantasy Roleplay, Advanced Dungeons & Dragons, and Dungeons & Dragons.